 - U.S. permanent resident card (green card)

-- 1 passport photo (see photo requirements); Note: We charge $15.00 for our passport photos
+- 1 passport photo (see photo requirements); Note: We do have photo services in our office.
+We charge $15.00 for our passport photos

 Requirements for Minors (under 16 years of age)